rgayvert/zgallery/assets/source/Demos/Overview.md

   }
 ```

-Both the table and the form are expressed in a declarative fashion, making it easy to modify and maintain.
+Both the table and the form are expressed in a declarative manner, making it easy to modify and maintain.

 <details>
   <summary>